alexyuly/ViewScript-Runtime/README.md

 Each `[identifier]` is delimited by whitespace, case insensitive, and:

-- if enclosed by backticks, then any characters except line breaks and backticks;
+- if enclosed by backticks, then any characters except line breaks, angle brackets, and backticks;
 - else, a case-insensitive sequence of characters including a-z and hyphens.

 ### Components 🧱